Introduction

 Why do they do it?
 Well, the writers either do it because they like to produce software and want their work to be used, or they do it because they offer an even better version of the software for sale and hope that you, or the company you work for, will buy it.

-AVG Antivirus
+Antivirus

-Zone Alarm Firewall
+Firewall

 A firewall has the job of stopping the bad guys getting into your machine.
 Additionally it can (and ZoneAlarm does) stop naughty programs which are on your machine from getting out!

-Firefox Web Browser
+Web Browser

-Thunderbird Email Client
+Email Client

 OK, if you're running Outlook (the full version) and using its various calendar, task, etc. facilities then you might as well stay with it.
-If, however, you're running Outlook Express then you should consider switching to Thunderbird which provides a lot of the same advantages that Firefox does over IE.
+If, however, you're running Outlook Express or Windows Mail then you should consider switching to Thunderbird which provides a lot of the same advantages that Firefox does over IE.

-SpamPal Spam Filter
+Spam Filter

 Spam is unwanted email messages offering you online drugs, sex enhancement products, investment opportunities and so forth.
 You know the sort of things I mean; there's such a lot of it about these days.